W Idioms

 - the raising of money to pay for something

-wear Idioms
+Wear Idioms

 wear and tear

-wear down
+wear away

-Little by little the water wore down the beach at the edge of the river.
+Little by little, the water wore down the beach at the edge of the river.

-- exhaust or tire someone out
+- to exhaust or tire someone out

-He was worn down from the many questions in the meeting.
+My boss was worn down from the many questions in the meeting.

 wear more than one hat

-wear off/away
+wear off

 wear on (someone)

-- anger or annoy (someone)
+- to anger or annoy (someone)

 His constant complaining is beginning to wear on me.